hashgraph/stablecoin-studio/sdk/README.md

 For more information about the deployed contracts you can consult them in this project - [Contracts link](../contracts)

-If you want to see  server implementation you can see it in this project - [Contracts link](../cli)
+If you want to see  server implementation you can see it in this project - [Standalone](../cli)

-If you want to see  web implementation you can see it in this project - [Contracts link](../web)
+If you want to see  web implementation you can see it in this project - [Web](../web)

 # Installing